Prove me wrong!

 I did not do that.

 I invited an Aerospace Engineering Professor to review the device, examine my data, and apply the relevant physics independently.
 I gave him everything.
 I wanted him to find the flaw.
-I genuinely expected him to.
+I genuinely considered he may.

 He applied Pascal’s Principle — the foundational law of fluid mechanics — to the geometry of my device.
 He built the mathematical model from scratch.
 He calculated what pressure a conventional piston would need to raise my test weight.
 Then he compared his prediction to my measured results.